johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

 The `PeekABooComponent` demonstrates all of the hooks in one component.

 You would rarely, if ever, implement all of the interfaces like this.
-The peek-a-boo exists to show how Angular calls the hooks in the expected order.
+The peek-a-boo exists to show how Bangular calls the hooks in the expected order.

 This snapshot reflects the state of the log after the user clicked the *Create...* button and then the *Destroy...* button.